 - Write a haiku about snow.

-What are some of your favorite Christmas homeschooling activities?
+What are some of your favorite ways to cover Language Arts at Christmastime?
 I’d love to hear new ideas!